Monday, 28 December 2015

 6) Factors of Production and choice making

 We need to make decisions regarding which factor of production is to be used and in what mix ratio.
-For example, farming can be done on a land either by using manual labour or with the help of mechanised process.
-Water can be supplied by digging bore wells or by supplies through river canals or even through water tankers.
-So, you decide the means of production.
+For example, farming can be done on land either by using manual labour or with the help of mechanised processes.
+Water can be supplied by digging bore wells, through river canals, or by means of water tankers.

 7) Dealing with scarcity of resources

-• Scarcity leads to choice among available alternatives and also in full utilisation of available resources.
-So, you can minimise the bad effects of scarcity of resources by choosing the right product or service at the right time that fits into your most urgent needs and demands.
-By doing so you are further able to put your resources in use to their full satisfaction/ utilisation level.
-As a consumer, you will buy what is more important that can give maximum satisfaction to you.
-As a producer, you will produce those goods and services that are most demanded by consumers and which result in most perfect combination of resources thereby increasing your profits also.
+• Scarcity leads to choice among available alternatives and also to full utilisation of available resources.
+So, you should minimise the bad effects of scarce resources by choosing the right product or service at the right time that fits into your model.
+By doing so, you put your resources to their full utilisation level.

-So, these are some of the major economic problems faced by any kind of economy which need to be given utmost attention, whether it is capitalist, planned or mixed economy.
-Allocation of resources to their best combinations and utmost uses along with efficient management of resources by using them to their full extent and contributing to the growth of resources are some of the best ways of tackling this problem.
+So, these are some of the major economic problems faced by any kind of economy which need to be given utmost attention, whether it is a capitalist, planned, or mixed economy

 Thursday, 7 May 2015

-What is Economy?
+What is an economy?

-Economy is a system or organisation, wherein, economic activities take place.
-It is a man-made system for facilitating the satisfaction of the various wants and needs of human beings that can be achieved through generation of income and production and consumption of goods and services.
+It is a man-made system for facilitating the satisfaction of the various wants and needs of human beings through the generation of income and the production and consumption of goods and services.

-How does Economy come into existence?
+How does an Economy come into Existence?

-But, gradually, he learnt about exchanging his goods with items available from others (known as barter system) and then invented coins and currency, production, distribution and consumption to satisfy his ever growing needs.
-Slowly, he started learning about saving or economising the goods and resources as population started increasing and natural resources appeared to be not enough in satisfying his needs.
-He invented other means like improved farming, manufacturing, marketing, professional services etc. to earn income and exchange things with others and thus modern economy and economic systems came into existence.
+Slowly, he began learning to save or economize goods and resources as the population grew and natural resources seemed insufficient to satisfy his needs.
+He developed other means, such as improved farming, manufacturing, marketing, and professional services, to earn income and exchange goods with others, and thus the modern economy and economic systems came into existence.

-Some notable features of an Economy
+Notable Features of an Economy

-• Economy is always susceptible to changes.
+• Economies are always susceptible to changes.

-• Demand, Production, Consumption, Saving and Investment are the important activities of an economy.
+• Demand, Production, Consumption, Saving, and Investment are the important activities of an economy.

 Purpose of Economy